Sorting by

 • Financial flexibility: Provides additional funds to supplement your pension credit or other income sources.

-• Stay in your home: Continue living in your home without downsizing.
+• Stay in your home: Continue living there without downsizing.

-• No impact on day-to-day budget: Your regular expenses remain unchanged since no monthly repayments exist.
+• No impact on day-to-day budget: Your regular expenses remain unchanged because there are no monthly repayments.

 Disadvantages of Lifetime Mortgages